jhfhngj/The-Pur-Project-C/README.md

 Really simple to do that.

-First, you (ofc) make a program doing stuff.
+First, you (of course) make a program doing stuff.

 When you want to use a library,